adclz/iec-lsp-poc/README.md

 Volar is a [framework](https://volarjs.dev/) designed to simplify the development of language servers using the **@vscode/language-server** package.

-It is being used by JetBrains for their IDEs [](https://blog.jetbrains.com/webstorm/2024/04/giving-back-to-the-ecosystem-jetbrains-supports-volar/)
+It is being used by JetBrains for [their IDEs](https://blog.jetbrains.com/webstorm/2024/04/giving-back-to-the-ecosystem-jetbrains-supports-volar/).

-Although it offers great simplification, it is too targeted at web development and might not be suitable for our current needs.
+Although it offers great features, it is too targeted at web development and might not be suitable for our current needs.

 ```mermaid
 graph LR